16 Top-Rated Tourist Attractions in San Francisco

 Golden Gate National Recreation Area is a huge area located across the Golden Gate Bridge from downtown San Francisco.
 Due to the similarity of the name, some visitors confuse this area with Golden Gate Park in the downtown area.
 Golden Gate Recreation Area, in Marin County, is home to a myriad of attractions but is also just a beautiful space to enjoy nature and relax.
 There are walking trails, campgrounds, picnic areas, and beautiful beach areas.
 Some of the beaches have fabulous views of the Golden Gate Bridge.
 The park is also a place of history.
 Fort Baker was a US Army post in the early 20th Century with many historic buildings.
 It is also the location of a children's museum and the Bay Area Discovery Museum, among other things.
 Similarly, Fort Barry contains a number of historic batteries.
 Overall, with some 600 square miles of park land there is lots to explore.

-Napa Valley and Sonoma Valley are the best-known and largest vine-growing areas in California.
-Situated at the southern end of the valley of the same name, some 52mi/85km from San Francisco, Napa is one of the largest Californian towns north of San Francisco.
+Napa Valley and Sonoma Valley are the two best-known and largest grape-growing areas in California.
+Situated at the southern end of the valley of the same name, some 52 miles from San Francisco, Napa is one of the largest Californian towns north of San Francisco.
+This is an incredibly scenic area with a drier climate than the coastal regions.
 It was founded in 1848 and bears the name of the long extinct Napa Indians.
-Today there are a number of light industries and electronic firms.
 The western boundary is formed by the Napa Mountains.
 The Howell Mountains form the eastern boundary of Napa County and they also protect the valley from storms.

 ||Alcatraz and San Francisco City Tour|